PEER MENTOR PRINCIPLES: ONLINE

 The Student Mentor Program at OCAD University continues to “live and grow” since 2005, with success made possible by the immeasurable excitement, enthusiasm and energy that students like YOU bring to the role of Peer Mentor.

-This section serves as an introduction to the purpose and roles of the Student Mentor Program.
+This section highlights the purpose and roles of the Student Mentor Program.
 In order to complete this section, you will:

 - Review the sub-sections below

 - Understand the purpose of the Student Mentor Program

 - Understand your role as a Peer Mentor and effective resource

 - Understand the role of the Student Mentee

 1: PROGRAM PURPOSE

 The Student Mentor Program at OCAD U assists new and first-year students with their transition into the OCAD University system.

 Mentoring exists in every society, but has different faces.
 We all have memories of someone helping and encouraging us to do better, sharing knowledge, skills, ideas and experience.
 The OCAD U Student Mentor Program is designed to: